 Originally the garden was a pure botanical garden, designed by the architect Friedrich Ludwig von Sckell, built in D-form with the greenhouse of the tropical plants being in the north area of the garden.
 In 1914, the new botanical garden close to Nymphenburg palace was built and the old botanical garden was redesigned to be the park that it is today.
 As a reminder of the botanical past of the garden, one can still see many exotic plants.

-The Kunstpavillon in the middle of the garden, destroyed during the Second World War and rebuilt, hosts exhibitions and art events, while the Parkcafé is one of the most expensive and high class cafés in Munich.
+The Kunstpavillon in the middle of the garden, destroyed during the Second World War and rebuilt, hosts exhibitions and art events, while the Parkcafé has a beautiful and relaxing Biergarten.